grafana/loki/cmd/fluent-bit/README.md

 # Fluent Bit output plugin

 [Fluent Bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with the [Loki output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
-You can define which log files you want to collect using the [`Tail`](https://fluentbit.io/documentation/0.12/input/tail.html)  [input plugin](https://fluentbit.io/documentation/0.12/getting_started/input.html).
+You can define which log files you want to collect using the [`Tail`](https://fluentbit.io/documentation/0.12/input/tail.html) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) [input plugin](https://fluentbit.io/documentation/0.12/getting_started/input.html).
 Additionally Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.

 This plugin is implemented with [Fluent Bit's Go plugin](https://github.com/fluent/fluent-bit-go) interface.
 It pushes logs to Loki using a GRPC connection.